rdkcentral/firebolt-apis/requirements/specifications/openrpc-extensions/app-passthrough-apis.md

 If the platform method result schema matches the `x-response` schema on the provider method then the value **MUST** be used as-is.

 Otherwise if the platform method result schema has a property that matches the `x-response` schema on the provider method then the value **MUST** be composed into an object under the corresponding property name and the platform **MUST** apply any [result transformations](#9-result-transformations) to the composed result.

-### 4.3.
-Aggregated pass-through results
-An aggregated pass-through is where many apps provide responses to a single request by another app.
-The results are aggregated inside of an array.

-This section only applies to app provider methods that do not have an `event` tag and do have the `x-multiple-providers` extension set to `true`.

-The platform method result schema **MUST** have a type of `array`.

-The platform method result schema **MUST** have an `items` sub-schema that either:

-> Matches the `x-response` schema on the provider method so that the result can be added to the final array.
->
-> or
->
-> Has a property that matches the `x-response` schema on the provider method so that the result can be composed
-> and added to the final array.

-The platform **MUST** call the provider method from each [candidate app](#7-provider-candidates) and aggregated all of the results into an array.

-If the platform method result `items` schema matches the `x-response` schema on the provider method then each provier value **MUST** be used as-is.

-Otherwise if the platform method result `items` schema has a property that matches the `x-response` schema on the provider method then each provider value **MUST** be composed into an object under the corresponding property name and the platform **MUST** apply any [result transformations](#9-result-transformations) to the composed result.

-If some providers time out, the providers that did not time out **MUST** be returned, with the remaining providers omitted.

-Time out durations are out of scope for this document, and are specified on a per feature basis.

 ### 4.4.
 Pass-through notifications
 Firebolt events have a synchronous subscriber registration method, e.g. `Lifecycle.onInactive(true)`, in addition to asynchronous notifications when the event actually happens.
 For events powered by an app pass-through, only the asynchronous notifications are passed in by the providing app.
 The initial event registration is handled by the platform, and the success response is not handled by the providing app.